dburriss/dburriss.github.io/_drafts/2020-12-24-prometheus-parser-fennel.md

 ```
 You can see the full model on [the GitHub repository](https://github.com/dburriss/fennel/blob/master/src/Fennel/Model.fs)

+Any Prometheus log line can be *Help* information, a normal *comment*, *type information*, a metric, or a blank line.
+From a parsing point of view, I categorize comments, TYPE line, and HELP line all as comments since the `#` is a common first character.
+This is not reflected in the model.

-So let's break down the Prometheus text and how to think about it mapping onto the model.
+So let's break down the Prometheus text and how it relates to the model above.

 1. A line in some Prometheus text can be *blank* for a Prometheus log *line*
 1. A Prometheus log line can be a *comment* or a *metric*